paszu/3DSRepo/Part-3-(arm9loaderhax).md

 ##### Section I - Prep work

 1. **Copy the `/files9/` folder on your SD card to a safe location on your computer and back them up to multiple locations (such as online file storage); the files inside could save you from total data loss if your break your system**
-2. Delete the contents of the `/files9/` folder on your SD card
 1. Create a folder named `cias` on the root of your SD card if it does not already exist
 3. Delete the `3ds` folder from the root of your SD card if it exists
 1. Copy the contents of `starter.zip` to the root of your SD card